 Article

 Alzheimer’s disease is characterized by senile plaques composed of amyloid-beta peptides and neurofibrillary tangles composed of hyperphosphorylated microtubule-associated tau proteins, which lead to brain atrophy.
-Long/post-COVID represents a heterogeneous nosological entity, but the most frequent, persistent, and disabling symptoms are neurological.
+Post-acute COVID-19 syndrome (PACS) or long COVID represents a heterogeneous nosological entity, but the most frequent, persistent, and disabling symptoms are neurological.
 Cognitive impairments, collectively known as “brain fog”, have been widely recognized as neurological sequelae of COVID-19.
-As recent findings have shown an increase in Alzheimer’s disease-related plasma biomarkers in post-acute COVID-19, in this study, the Chinese authors investigated Alzheimer’s disease-like neuropathological changes in postmortem human brain samples from patients who died of acute COVID-19 and COVID-19 convalescents who died within 4-13 months after acute infection.
+As recent findings have shown an increase in Alzheimer’s disease-related plasma biomarkers in individuals with PACS, in this study, the Chinese authors investigated Alzheimer’s disease-like neuropathological changes in postmortem brain samples from patients who died of acute COVID-19 and COVID-19 convalescents who died within 4-13 months after acute infection.

 Investigations of Alzheimer’s disease pathogenesis demonstrated the accumulation of amyloid-beta peptides, chronic neuroinflammation, tau pathology, and irreversible neuron loss.
 The functions of tau, the microtubule-associated protein abundant in neurons, are regulated by site-specific phosphorylation events.
-Disruption in the normal tau phosphorylation, which plays a key role in the pathogenic processes in Alzheimer’s disease and other tauopathies, was detected in axons very early.
-Conformational changes and polymerization of tau, as well as neuronal dysfunction and death, follow abnormal tau phosphorylation.
-The levels of total tau and tau phosphorylated at threonine 181 (Thr181), threonine 217 (Thr217) and threonine 231 (Thr231) in plasma and cerebrospinal fluid are diagnostic of Alzheimer’s disease during the preclinical period with high accuracy.
+Disruption in the normal tau phosphorylation plays a key role in the pathogenic processes in Alzheimer’s disease and other tauopathies, and was detected in axons very early.
+Abnormal tau phosphorylation is followed by conformational changes and polymerization of tau, as well as neuronal dysfunction and death.
+During the preclinical period of Alzheimer’s disease, the levels of total tau and tau protein phosphorylated at threonine 181 position (Thr181), 217 position (Thr217), and 231 position (Thr231) in plasma and cerebrospinal fluid serve as detection biomarkers with high accuracy.
 Postmortem histopathological examinations showed that all of these p-tau species are present in pretangles and neurofibrillary tangles in the brains of patients with Alzheimer’s disease.

-Interestingly, in 2021, Yapici-Eser et al. hypothesized that mimicry between human proteins and severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) proteins may have a role in neurobiological pathways that underlie the neuropsychiatric manifestations of COVID-19 and long COVID syndrome.
+Interestingly, in 2021, Yapici-Eser et al. hypothesized that mimicry between human proteins and those of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) may play a role in neurobiological pathways underlying the neuropsychiatric manifestations of COVID-19 and long COVID syndrome.
 They utilized a computational methodology (Host-Microbe Interaction PREDiction Algorithm) to detect mimicry between human proteins and SARS-CoV-2 proteins and classified these interactions according to the molecular paths of COVID-19-associated neuropsychiatric symptoms.
-The results showed that SARS-CoV-2 proteins mimic 17 proteins linked with Alzheimer’s disease-amyloid secretase pathway and 25 proteins linked with Alzheimer’s disease-presenilin pathway, like beta-secretase, presenilin-1, amyloid-beta precursor and gamma-secretase subunit-2.
+The results showed that SARS-CoV-2 proteins mimic 17 proteins linked with Alzheimer’s disease-amyloid secretase pathway and 25 proteins linked with Alzheimer’s disease-presenilin pathway, like beta-secretase, presenilin-1, amyloid-beta precursor, and gamma-secretase subunit-2.
 (Yapici-Eser et al. Neuropsychiatric Symptoms of COVID-19 Explained by SARS-CoV-2 Proteins’ Mimicry of Human Protein.
 Front Hum Neurosci 2021 15:656313.) https://www.frontiersin.org/journals/human-neuroscience/articles/10.3389/fnhum.2021.656313/full

 About the study